When most investors think of Canadian stocks, they think of either financial, material, or oil and gas plays.

 Ultimately, the choice is up to you and boils down to individual risk tolerances.

-However, make no mistake about it, both of these companies will be heavily dependent on the price of natural gas.
-If the price of the commodity rises, expect companies like Tourmaline and Ovintiv to rise at an even faster rate.
+However, make no mistake about it, all of these companies will be heavily dependent on the price of natural gas.
+If the price of the commodity rises, expect companies like Tourmaline, ARC, and Ovintiv to rise at an even faster rate.
 This is just the nature of energy stocks.

-However, if natural gas prices stall out or head downwards, it’s very likely these companies and the natural gas industry continue to underperform like they have for the better part of a decade before the current commodity boom.
+However, if natural gas prices stall out or head downwards, it’s very likely these companies and the natural gas industry continue to underperform as they did for the better part of a decade before the current commodity boom.